tabukmail/Yahoo-Finance-for-Google-Sheet/README.md

 Wish you profitable investment !!!!   and hot :coffee:	<br />
 	<br />
 P.S. <br />
-Interests motivate me to add more API functionality to this script. :rocket:
+Your interest is the best motivation for me to add more API functionality to this script. :rocket: